NexMirror/Kallithea/docs/installation_win.rst

   paster setup-db production.ini

 .. warning:: This time a *new* database will be installed.
 You must
-             follow a different step to later *upgrade* to a newer Kallithea version)
+             follow a different process to later :ref:`upgrade <upgrade>` to a newer Kallithea version.

 The script will ask you for confirmation about creating a new database, answer yes (y)